Inf1n1ty0/PositronWiki/Printers/Positron/Software/PrinterConfigs.md

 `G28 X`

 This will likely cause your printer to home X too early, the higher the number in `VALUE` the higher the sensitivity of the sensorless homing.
-Re-run this command with a slightly lower value (we recommend  reducing by increments of 5), testing in between, until your X axis is reliably (but still nonviolently) homing.
+Re-run this command with a slightly lower value (we recommend reducing by increments of 5), testing in between, until your X axis is reliably (but still non-violently) homing.

-Once you've found a value you're happy with, save it by setting that value in `printer.cfg`:
+Once you've found a value, you're happy with, save it by setting that value in `printer.cfg`:
 ```properties
 [tmc2209 stepper_x]
 diag_pin: ^gpio16
 driver_SGTHRS: -> UPDATE THIS VALUE <-
 ```

-Repeat this process for the Y axis using;
+Repeat this process for the Y axis using:

 `SET_TMC_FIELD STEPPER=stepper_y FIELD=SGTHRS VALUE=60`